cuhu/full-stack-technical-test/README.md

 The API should have the ability to do the following:

 - Retrieve basic data about the movie
-- Retrieve reviews
+- Retrieve a list of reviews
 - Store a review for the movie

 Frontend:
-Create a simple, yet visual appealing UI which displays the movie data and a list of reviews from the API.
+Create a simple, yet visual appealing UI which displays the movie data and the reviews from your API.
 There should also be the ability to submit a new review.
 Use any javascript framework or patterns you are most comfortable with to complete the task.

 The frontend should have the ability to do the following: